Content Map Terms

 What are the symptoms?

-The first symptoms of measles are like a bad cold—a high fever, a runny nose, sneezing, a sore throat, and a hacking cough.
+The first symptoms of measles are a high fever, a runny nose, sneezing, a sore throat, and a cough.
 The lymph nodes in your neck may swell.
 You also may feel very tired and have diarrhea and red, sore eyes.
-As these symptoms start to go away, you will get red spots inside your mouth, followed by a rash all over your body.
+As these symptoms start to go away, you will get tiny white spots inside your mouth, followed by a rash all over your body.

 When adults get measles, they usually feel worse than children who get it.